sksamuel/hoplite/README.md

 - **Multiple formats:** Write your configuration in [several formats](#supported-formats): Yaml, JSON, Toml, Hocon, or Java .properties files or even mix and match formats in the same system.
-- **Property Sources:** Per-system overrides are possible from JVM system properties, environment variables, JDNI or a per-user local config file.
+- **Property Sources:** Per-system overrides are possible from JVM system properties, environment variables, JNDI or a per-user local config file.
 - **Batteries included:** Support for many [standard types](#decoders) such as primitives, enums, dates, collection types, inline classes, uuids, nullable types, as well as popular Kotlin third party library types such as `NonEmptyList`, `Option` and `TupleX` from [Arrow](https://arrow-kt.io/).